-Alexandros Spyrou is a Greek composer, founder and artistic director of the Delian Academy for New Music, and co-founder/co-curator of meta-ξ.
-In his compositional work, he questions the modernistic paradigm of dialectics and dualism and proposes an ontogenesis of a-centered multiplicities which are in a continuous morphallaxis, in a constant state of becoming.
+Alexandros Spyrou is a Greek composer, founder and artistic director of the Delian Academy for New Music, founding member of meta-ξ, and curator for Ergon Ensemble.
+In his compositional work, he questions the modernistic paradigm of dialectics and dualism and proposes a liquid identity of a-centered multiplicities which are in a continuous morphallaxis, in a constant state of becoming.
 He composes chamber and orchestral music, music for stage and electronic media, and often collaborates with artists, writers, and scientists.

 Alexandro's music has been performed in Greece, Italy, Austria, Germany, Switzerland, the United Kingdom and the United States by such ensembles as Klangforum Wien, London Sinfonietta, JACK Quartet, Neue Vocalsolisten Stuttgart, MDI Ensemble Milano, Ensemble SurPlus, the Contemporary Directions Ensemble, Musica Nova Ensemble, Ensemble DissonArt, and many acclaimed soloists.

 After undergraduate studies in composition and music theory in Greece, Alexandros studied composition with Michael Finnissy in the United Kingdom, with Beat Furrer in Austria, and with David Gompper and Josh Levine in the United States.
 Further, he attended masterclasses with numerous composers.